Skip to Content

 4

-Bake 10 to 12 minutes or just until set.
-Immediately remove from cookie sheets to cooling rack.
+Bake 6 to 8 minutes or just until set.
+Cool 2 minutes on the cookie sheets.
+Remove to a cooling rack.
 Cool completely, about 30 minutes.
-Store covered in airtight container.
+Store covered in an airtight container.

 Nutrition